Updated June 2019

 SCH is committed to supporting *Stephanie throughout her life.
 If she is able to live independently as an adult, SCH will help her do that.
 If *Stephanie is unable to live on her own due to whatever factors may be, they will help her do that, as well. *Stephanie will always have a place of love and support in SCH.

-You can still sign up to support *Stephanie’s home, Joy Home, and all the girls who live there, here.
+You can support *Stephanie’s home, Joy Home, and all the girls who live there, here.
 You can make a one-time donation, become a monthly home sponsor, send gifts, and more!

 To meet the kids at SCH who are completely unsponsored, scroll to the bottom of this page!
 There, you can sign up to sponsor a child or young adult for as low as $10 per month.
 Average total sponsorship needs are somewhere between $300 and $500 per child, depending on a number of circumstances: